A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: A Shell Bonded to an Elastic Foundation

 where $C$ is a positive constant that is independent of $\boldsymbol u$.\\

-Now, with uniform positive-definiteness of the elasticity tensor (theorem 3.9-1 of Ciarlet \cite{ciarlet2005introduction}) and uniform positive-definiteness of the elasticity tensor of the shell (theorem 4.4-1 of Ciarlet \cite{ciarlet2005introduction}), it is a trivial task to prove that $J(\boldsymbol u)$ is coercive, Fr\'{e}chet differentiable and strictly-convex for $\boldsymbol u$.
+Now, with the uniform positive-definiteness of the elasticity tensor (see theorem 3.9-1 of Ciarlet \cite{ciarlet2005introduction}) and the uniform positive-definiteness of the elasticity tensor of the shell (see theorem 4.4-1 of Ciarlet \cite{ciarlet2005introduction}), it is a trivial task to prove that $J(\boldsymbol u)$ is coercive, Fr\'{e}chet differentiable and strictly-convex for $\boldsymbol u$, where they are the conditions imply the existence of unique minimiser that is also a critical point (see theorem 1.5.9 of Badiale and Serra \cite{badiale2010semilinear}).
 A rigorous proof is found in section 3.4 of Jayawardana \cite{jayawardana2016mathematical}. \end{proof}